Zhuge Liang: Tianshui revolts and Battle of Jieting

 Ming dynasty woodblock print of Zhuge Liang setting up Baguazhen, or "Eight (Trigrams) Formation" (八卦阵).

 In the spring of 228 Zhuge Liang ordered Zhao Yun and Deng Zhi to lead a detachment of troops to Ji Valley (箕谷) and pretend to attack Mei County (郿縣; southeast of Fufeng County, Shaanxi) via Xie Valley (斜谷).
 Their mission was to distract and hold the Wei forces' attention, while Zhuge Liang led the Shu main army to attack Mount Qi (祁山; the mountainous regions around Li County, Gansu).
 Upon reaching Mount Qi, Zhuge Liang deployed his troops in orderly formations and directed them with clear and strict commands.
-Three Wei-controlled commanderies – Nan'an (南安; around Longxi County, Gansu), Tianshui, and Anding (安定; around Zhenyuan County, Gansu) – responded to the invasion by defecting to the Shu side.
+Three Wei-controlled commanderies – Nan'an (南安; around Longxi County, Gansu), Tianshui, and Anding (around Zhenyuan County, Gansu) – responded to the invasion by defecting to the Shu side.
 News of the Shu invasion sent shockwaves throughout the Guanzhong region.

 The Wei government was stunned when they learnt of the Shu invasion and totally unprepared for it because they had lowered their guard against Shu after Liu Bei's death in 223 and had not heard anything from Shu since then.
 They were even more fearful and shocked when they heard of the three commanderies' defection.
 In response to the Shu invasion, Cao Rui moved from his imperial capital at Luoyang to Chang'an to oversee the defences in the Guanzhong region and provide backup.
 He sent Zhang He to attack Zhuge Liang at Mount Qi, and Cao Zhen to attack Zhao Yun and Deng Zhi at Ji Valley.

 Zhao Yun and Deng Zhi lost to Cao Zhen at the battle in Ji Valley.
 Zhuge Liang had given them command of the weaker soldiers while he led the better troops to attack Mount Qi.
 Nevertheless, Zhao Yun managed to rally his men into putting up a firm defence as they retreated, thus minimising their losses.
 In the meantime at Mount Qi, Zhuge Liang had put Ma Su in charge of the vanguard force to engage the enemy.
 At Jieting (街亭; or Jie Village, east of Qin'an County, Gansu), Ma Su not only went against Zhuge Liang's instructions, but also made the wrong moves, resulting in the Shu vanguard suffering a disastrous defeat at the hands of the Wei forces under Zhang He.
 Zhang He also seized the opportunity to attack and reclaim the three commanderies for Wei.